 I do however love making large hunks of pork in my slow cooker.
 And now apparently meatballs.

 Obviously, slow cooker turkey meatballs have been around for a bit, but I’ve never made them until last week.

 I took my go-to beef meatball recipe, turned them into an all turkey recipe.
-I whipped up a batch of my Homemade Marinara (from my cookbook) and literally threw it together in minutes, set it on low and made an apple pie.
+I whipped up a batch of my homemade marinara, froze some and kept 4 cups of it refrigerated, so I could literally throw it together in minutes.
 So easy!
 And the smell that emerged?
 Mouthwatering.
-THAT is how slow cooking recipes should be.
-NOW I get all the hubbub about the slow cooking craze.
+Now THAT is exactly how slow cooker recipes should be.
+I’m starting to get why so many people love slow cooking.
 And maybe, just maybe the reason I didn’t like slow cookers before is that I a-l-w-a-y-s cooked on high.
-Which until recently I read, is a no-no. (oops!)
+Which until recently I read, is only good in a pinch.
+Who knew?